IBM-Cloud/insurance-toolchain/README.md

 ## Create the toolchain

-1. Ensure you have 2GB of free memory and space for the Continuous Delivery and 4 additional services in your organization.
+1. Ensure you have 2GB of free memory and space for the Continuous Delivery and 5 additional services (3x IBM Cloudant, Watson Assistant, Tone Analyzer) in your organization.

 2. It is recommended to [create a new space](https://console.bluemix.net/docs/account/orgs_spaces.html#orgsspacesusers) in your organization.
 This helps grouping the apps and services together in the console.